changkun/gp/homeworks/solutions/krasnor/4-param/README.md

 ```
 Very hard to debug.
 Mostly because of the difficult matrix debugging.
-Bug: Laplace Matrix was wrong
+Bug: My Laplace Matrix was wrong
-for the Border vertices value should be 1 and not anything else e.g. count of edges (in uniform case)
+For the Border vertices value should be 1 and not anything else e.g. should not include count of edges (in uniform case)
 ```

 ## Reference Results